Frequently Asked Questions

 May I pay with a credit card?

-We do not accept credit cards, money orders or purchase orders, only checks or electronic wire transfers.
+We do not accept credit cards, or purchase orders, only checks or electronic wire transfers.
 Please contact us for more details.
 We understand that preparing a check may take time.
 If time is critical to your study, we can send the invoice along with the order so your research will not be delayed.

 What are the shipping and handling charges for ordering forms?